Introduction

 Hiking Poles

 Hiking poles are optional, but they can be helpful on long hikes, hikes with significant elevation changes, or challenging terrain.
-While I find it tedious to carry poles on shorter or flatter hikes, they can be very useful on steep uphills and downhills.
+While I find it tedious to carry poles on shorter or flatter hikes, they can be very useful on steep hills, whether going up or down.
 Just the tiny bit of support stepping up a steep stair can be a relief.
-When traveling downhill, poles can soften the impact to your knees by taking some of your weight onto your upper body.
+When traveling downhill, poles soften the impact to your knees by taking some of your weight onto your upper body.
 If you are over 50, overweight, or unstable for any reason, hiking poles can be a big key to successful hiking.

-There are a lot of expensive hiking poles, but yours don’t need to cost a lot.
-Check out these Black Diamond poles.
-Mine are similar to these.
+There are a lot of expensive hiking poles, but yours don’t need to cost a lot!
+Check out these Black Diamond poles, which are similar to these.
 Shop around too!
 I found my poles on REI’s outlet page.

 Most hiking poles are collapsible, and some are even foldable.
 They don’t take up much room in your luggage, so bring them on your trip if you will be hiking!